PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics.md

 Like PostHog, Mixpanel offers a suite of product analytics tools, including funnel and trend analysis.
 It lacks some specific features, such as Feature Flags, but offers a library of 50 plugins to extend functionality via integrations with other platforms.

-_Unlike_ PostHog, Mixpanel isn’t open-source and can’t be deployed into a users’ own infrastructure.
+_Unlike_ PostHog, Mixpanel isn’t open source and can’t be deployed into a users’ own infrastructure.
 Instead, it must be deployed via the Cloud and data must be shared with Mixpanel directly, meaning [a BAA is required in order to use Mixpanel under HIPAA](https://mixpanel.com/legal/mixpanel-hipaa/).

 ### Features & benefits